Solyman Brown

-Solyman Brown (November 17, 1790 – 1876) was an American dentist known for his role in creating the first dental school, the first US National Dental Society and the first US Dental Journal.
+Solyman Brown (November 17, 1790 – 1876) was an American dentist known for his role in creating the first dental school, the first US National Dental Society, and the first US Dental Journal.
 He was also known as a poet of dentistry.

 Personal life and major events

 Solyman Brown was born in Litchfield, Connecticut, on November 17, 1790, son of Nathaniel and Thankful Brown.
 Renowned for being a member of the Society of Surgeon Dentists of New York City and the State of New York, he was also a founder and a member of the American Association of Dental Surgeons.
 In 1812, he graduated from Yale College, and two years later, he became a licentiate of the Congregational church.
-For seven years, he exercised his professional responsibilities, being also involved in youth instruction.
+For seven years, he exercised his professional responsibilities, which also involved instructing the youth.

 Brown worked in several areas.
-He graduated with the degrees BA, MA, MD, and DDS from Yale University, and subsequently his professional life ensued as a Christian missionary in Connecticut, but disputes with some of the Church leaders led him to a different prominent field.
+He graduated with the degrees BA, MA, MD, and DDS from Yale University.
+He was later a Christian missionary in Connecticut, but disputes with some of the Church leaders led him to a different prominent field.
 Brown published several books charting his viewpoints on how religion should be portrayed.
-According to the Journal of the American College of Dentists, Brown was best appreciated for establishing the first dental learning institution in the nineteenth century, the First national Dental Society, and the first dental journal within the United States' boundaries so called the 'American Journal of Dental Science'.
+According to the Journal of the American College of Dentists, Brown was best appreciated for establishing the first dental learning institution in the nineteenth century, the First national Dental Society, and the first dental journal within the United States, which was called the "American Journal of Dental Science."

-During his first year in college, a severe illness of the lungs afflicted him.
+During his first year in college, he had a severe illness in his lungs.
 Having been troubled by fragile health and irritation of the bronchia, he was forced almost completely to abandon public speaking to make teaching his full-time career.
 Brown moved to New York to proceed with his labours as a formal instructor in 1822.
-Here, he renowned and embraced Emmanuel Swedenborg's doctrines and was constituted a regular preacher of the New Jerusalem Church.
+Here, he embraced Emmanuel Swedenborg's doctrines and was constituted a regular preacher of the New Jerusalem Church.
 Nevertheless, he continued to teach until 1832.
-Having verified himself in his new career, he married Elizabeth Butler, daughter of Amos Butler, in 1834.
+He married Elizabeth Butler, daughter of Amos Butler, in 1834.

-He acted as editor and owner of "The New York Mercantile Advertiser" for several years while making New York City his residence.
-Having written several articles explaining dental principles and rules, he finally became one of the editors of "The American Journal and Library of Dental science."
+While living in New York City, he was the editor and owner of The New York Mercantile Advertiser.
+After publishing several articles explaining dental principles and rules, he became an editor of "The American Journal and Library of Dental Science."

-Brown also wrote several poems, articles, and essays and consistently contributed to the periodical press, especially to the lines of "The New York Mirror", before his death in 1876 in Minnesota.
+Brown also wrote several poems, articles, and essays and consistently contributed to the periodical press, especially to the lines of The New York Mirror.
+He died in 1876 in Minnesota.